 To make things even more enticing, AT&T and DirecTV have a $99 Sunday Ticket package for college students, which we’ll mention below.

-That all said, what we’re trying to do here is get the NFL Sunday Ticket without paying for DirecTV.
+What we’re trying to do here is get the NFL Sunday Ticket without paying for DirecTV.
 Sadly this option isn’t 100% available to everyone, but it should be.
-Depending on your address it is a possibility.
 Essentially DirecTV will let users buy the Sunday Ticket without a cable subscription only if they live in an area DirecTV isn’t offered.
 As in a home where installing a Satellite dish isn’t an option.
-Even if you can, its still worth trying this method.
+A similar option is available for college campuses.
+Even if you can get a dish, this method could still work for you.

-Shown above are some of this years options for eligible participants.
+Shown above are some of the options for eligible participants in 2016.
 Users will need to head to NFLSUNDAYTICKET.TV and put in their address to see if that location is eligible, and if so, choose the package that’s best for you.
-Students can get the Sunday Ticket by clicking here.
+Something could change with this option for 2017-18, as the website says, “see you in July”.
+Students can get the Sunday Ticket doing something similar by clicking here.

 See, if you don’t have DirecTV you can still get the NFL Sunday Ticket starting at $199.
 That’s a pretty great deal for NFL fans, not to mention there’s an option to watch it on a smartphone, or through an Xbox for even cheaper.
 Again, this is only for limited users who can’t get a dish installed.
 My location wasn’t eligible for a Dish, and in 2015 I was able to sign up for Sunday Ticket To-Go, and watch games on my mobile device over HDMI with a laptop to the TV, or Chromecast.
 I renewed that plan for 2016.

 Sunday Ticket To-Go delivers everything you need for mobile devices only, at $199, or in four payments.
 This is strictly for mobile devices.
 It also works with a computer (just use HDMI out and stream it to an HDTV) as well as all smartphones and tablets.
-Both iOS and Android.
+Well, with iOS and Android devices.

 The same Sunday Ticket TO GO pass mentioned above can be had for even less if you’re in college.
 It’s only $99 for college students, by signing up with the links mentioned above.
 That’s a great route for students in dorms.
-Even with the season halfway over, get it right in time for the all-important playoffs.
+We could see different pricing or a tie-in with AT&T for this upcoming season, so stay tuned.

 It’s worth noting that these standalone packages do have a few disadvantages.
 For one, you can only stream one game at a time, on one device at a time.
 This means no sharing the GO plan with friends and using the same login.
 I tried.
 Data charges also apply if users stream from a mobile device, which will eat up a 2GB data plan after one NFL game.
 Meaning you’ll need a WiFi connection or a truly unlimited data plan.

 All said and done, give the link above a try and see if you’re eligible to get the NFL Sunday Ticket without DirecTV.
 Most likely your house is able to use a Dish, so this won’t work for everyone.
 Then again, it can’t hurt to try.
 If so, enjoy some hard-hitting football all season long.
-Finally, there are a lot of deals and free Sunday Ticket options for new subscribers, and with AT&T being the owner of DirecTV they have some great wireless and TV bundles, including Black Friday deals.
+Finally, there are a lot of deals and free Sunday Ticket options for new subscribers, and with AT&T being the owner of DirecTV they have some great wireless and TV bundles.
 Last but not least, Sling TV is just $20 a month and has NFL Network, Fox, ESPN and NFL Redzone.
-It isn’t the ticket, but close.
+It isn’t the ticket, but it is close enough.